WordPress/developer-plugins-handbook/wordpress-org/how-to-use-subversion/index.md

 svn ci -m "new version" --config-option=servers:global:http-timeout=900
 ```

-In this command, 900 is the number of seconds.
-Using this trick, you'll be able to bypass the timeout issue.

 ## Notes

 Don't put anything in SVN that you're not willing and prepared to have deployed to everyone who uses your plugin.
 This _includes_ vendor files, `.gitignore` and everything else.